-There were plenty of tall buildings in the Pudong area and all of them were illuminated by gorgeous floodlights.
+There were plenty of tall buildings in the Pudong area, and gorgeous floodlights illuminated all of them.
 I was surprised at those floodlights which were so showy that you couldn’t have seen in buildings in Japan.

 Security measures seem to be more advanced than in Japan.
 Luggage scanning and body screening were mandatory at every metro station and most of the major building entrances.
 Officers did screening very roughly though.

-Anyway, Shanghai is very close to Japan so I wish to visit it again in a warmer season.
+Anyway, Shanghai is very close to Japan, so I wish to revisit it in a warmer season.
 It was so snowy and chilly there that I couldn’t walk around the city very much.